ClairRC/multimario_client/README.md

 - Sometimes, when you select a race, not all of the player cards will be loaded on the stats page.
 This seems entirely random and is likely due to some race condition.
 Reloading the page fixes this.
 - If you refresh the stats page and the race being hosted has a cached start time, the timer will update to reflect that start time even if it is paused.
 This isn't so much of a bug as a side effect of caching the start time, and it shouldn't be an issue since the timer shouldn't be paused during a race anyway, but it's odd behavior nonetheless.
+- The /testobs host command doesn't output any message if it fails.
+It instead panics and prints an error in the console.
+Though the bot doesn't crash.
+That will be fixed soon.

 ## TODO
 - Implement backend polling/websockets to display updated race progress from external API calls.